GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/ml_tests/pytorch/dino/README-usage.md

 ### File: perfmetrics/scripts/continuous_test/pytorch/dino/build.sh
 This is the parent script of the above two scripts.
-Firstly, it sets-up the host machine after that it creats the docker-image and finally it runs the container with the inststructions written in the setup_container.sh.
+Firstly, it sets-up the host machine after that it creates the docker-image and finally it runs the container with the inststructions written in the setup_container.sh.

 ## Artifacts after the Executions:
-As a kokoro build execution, we create various logs - (a) GCSFuse logs (b) Dino model logs.
+After the execution of kokoro job, we copy two types of logs - (a) GCSFuse logs
+(b) Dino model logs.

 ### GCSFuse Logs: container_artifacts/gcsfuse_logs
 We mount the gcsfuse with debug flags, this folder contains the running gcsfuse